 Automating expense management significantly reduces the administrative burden on employees and finance teams alike.
 It also provides immediate visibility into company spending, preventing unauthorized expenditures before they impact the bottom line.

-5. Examples of BI and analytics tools
+5. BI and Analytics Tools

 Market leaders like Tableau and Power BI allow users to create sophisticated, interactive dashboards from various data sources.
 These tools are essential for transforming dense financial spreadsheets into visual reports that stakeholders can easily understand.